aprs434/aprs434.github.io/README.md

 Above LoRa parameters are adequate for sending geolocation frames.

 However, sending even length and character set limited text messages with SF12 would tremendously increase airtime and quickly congest the LoRa channel.
+The same holds true for local digipeating or meshing.
 Therefore, the ham radio community should **seriously consider switching from SF12 to SF11,** effectively doubling the data rate.

 SF11 not only prevents channel congestion; It also saves 50% on airtime and batteries.
 Most importantly, SF11 would leave more room for text messaging.
 The range penalty from switching from SF12 to SF11 would in most circumstances not be too bad at all.